IQSS/dataverse-frontend/README.md

 The new SPA does not use Solr as the API endpoint it uses performs all queries on the database.
 Filters and search options are available for all versions in the same way, homogenizing behavior, although losing the possibility of using the Solr grammar.

-This change is made on the assumption that Solr is not required in the context of files tab search, whose search facets are reduced compared to other in-application searches.
+The decision of this change is made on the assumption that Solr may not be required in the context of files tab search, whose search facets are reduced compared to other in-application searches.
 Therefore, if we find evidence that the assumption is incorrect, we will work on extending the search capabilities to support Solr.

 ## Thanks